 Obama’s Spymaster: Trump is Putin’s ‘Asset’

-On Monday, Trump took to the stage to attempt a positive spin on a newly released national security plan that put renewed emphasis on his isolationist “America First” polices.
+In December, Trump took to the stage to attempt a positive spin on a newly released national security plan that put renewed emphasis on his isolationist “America First” polices.
 Since winning the White House, Trump has repeatedly and recklessly pounded home his “me first” message, while simultaneously chiding our global partners, and praising some of the world’s most ostracized leaders, such as brutal Philippine dictator Rodrigo Duterte and a host of others.
 This has sent most of our oldest allies scrambling to forge new strategic partnerships on the world stage.

 Is Trump being handled as an “asset” by Moscow?